 What were BL’s sales expectations for the new car?
 The Times of 8 January 1983 commented: ‘For BL’s recovery programme, it is vital that the Maestro succeeds.
-In the early 1970s, BL took 40 per cent of the British market; this year it has been struggling to hold even 18 per cent.
-But for the Metro; which by itself has been getting around 7.5 per cent.
+In the early 1970s, BL took 40% of the British market; this year it has been struggling to hold even 18% But for the Metro; which by itself has been getting around 7.5%.
 BL’s position would have been given up as hopeless.

-‘The task for the Maestro (and the LM11) is to get BL back to at least 25 per cent of the market, without which it has little future as a volume car manufacturer.
-BL is reluctant to talk publicly about sales forecasts but it is planning to produce the Maestro initially at 120,000 a year, which suggests that it is looking for 6 to 7 per cent.
+‘The task for the Maestro (and the LM11) is to get BL back to at least 25% of the market, without which it has little future as a volume car manufacturer.
+BL is reluctant to talk publicly about sales forecasts, but it is planning to produce the Maestro initially at 120,000 a year, which suggests that it is looking for 6 to 7%.
 Nothing much less will do.’

-Perhaps Austin Rover’s reluctance to issue sales forecasts to the media was because the last minute doubts about the car’s styling created a sense of insecurity within the the company, despite the bullish bluster they displayed in the media.
+Perhaps Austin Rover’s reluctance to issue sales forecasts to the media was because the last-minute doubts about the car’s styling created a sense of insecurity within the company, despite the bullish bluster which the company adopted in the media.

 Maestro breaks cover